joshthrelkeld/eeg_anxiety/README.md

 # EEG-Based Anxiety Classification

 An end-to-end pipeline for classifying anxiety from resting-state EEG using spectral band power features.
-Built as part of a neuroscience-to-ML portfolio targeting health AI and clinical operations.

 ---